 `CP_(max) = max(|__(("Atk"_"base" + 15) * sqrt("Def"_"base" + 15) * sqrt("HP"_"base" + 15) * "level multiplier"^2) / 10__|, 10)`

 CP variation by IV is proportionally greater for Pokémon with lower base stats, since then the difference between an IV of 0 and an IV of 15 is proportionally greater.
 For example, a level 20 Caterpie (base stats 62 Attack, 66 Defense and 90 HP) can range from 170 CP to 253 CP, the latter being almost 49% higher, while a level 20 Butterfree (base stats 144 Attack, 144 Defense and 120 HP) can range from 675 CP to 831 CP, only a 23% increase.
 The Attack IV has the biggest effect on the CP on average, but again, that also depends on the base stat.

 CP itself is not actually used in any calculations during battle; only the actual underlying Attack, Defense and HP stats are.
-CP determines the order of Pokémon in gyms and how much experience and prestige you gain for training at a friendly gym, but that's about it.
+CP determines the order of Pokémon in gyms, but that's about it.
 Don't focus too much on CP - it may give a rough idea of a Pokémon's strength, but it arguably overweighs Attack compared to Defense and HP (Niantic likely made it this way in order to give equal weight to the single offensive stat and the two defensive stats, but this is arguably incorrect), and there's no guarantee that a Pokémon with a higher CP is necessarily better than one with a lower CP.